NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands-on.md

 ##### <a name="samtools"></a> Conversions of bam files

 In this exercise we skip the read mapping step in the interest of time.
+The reads were mapped to the mouse reference genome `GRCm38` from Ensembl, which correspnds to `mm10` in the UCSC notation.
+The aligner used was `STAR`, version 2.7.0e [link to the current version](https://github.com/alexdobin/STAR).
 We will perform some useful manipulations on alignment files.

 :computer: **Create** new folder in your working directory and link a file with read alignments in a frequently used human-readable format `sam`: